Comparing Coral Reefs in Bonaire: One Graduate Studentís Thesis Work

 Virginia Institute of Marine Science, College of William & Mary

 Much of the healthy coral cover recorded by Dr. Fleur van Duyl in the 1980s has been reduced to coral rubble and sand.
-On the right in this picture, you can see the remnants of old Acropora cervicornis (Staghorn coral), desecrated by hurricane Lenny, which impacted the island in 1999.
+Notice (to the right) the remnants of old Acropora cervicornis (staghorn coral), desecrated by Hurricane Lenny, which impacted the island in 1999.
 Click image for larger view and image credit.

 Two members of the scientific dive team.
-Left is Hilary Stevens, a doctoral student at the University of Delaware, and right is Kat McCole, an undergraduate student participating in the University of Delaware’s study-abroad program.
+Hilary Stevens (left), is a doctoral student at the University of Delaware, and Kat McCole, an undergraduate student participating in the University of Delaware’s study-abroad program.
 Click image for larger view and image credit.

 Sign up for the Ocean Explorer E-mail Update List.